The ultimate guide to content marketing in CRM

-- I have such good memories of [city/state] — I visited when I was X years old and absolutely loved [destination/feature].
+- I have such excellent memories of [city/state] — I visited when I was X years old and absolutely loved [destination/feature].
 What do you think about [destination/feature]?

-- If I had the opportunity to pass through [city/state], what would be your top recommendations?
+- If I passed through [city/state], what would be your top recommendations?

-- Is [city/state] a good location for [customer’s industry/company/profession]?
+- Is [city/state] a suitable location for [customer’s industry/company/profession]?

 - I’ve heard [nearby restaurant/city/state] has amazing [food item].
 Does it deserve the hype?